 Some common bolt materials include:

 Most commonly used material due to high formability, tensile strength and durability.
-Is inexpensively fabricated and widely available.
+Steel is inexpensively fabricated and widely available.

 Available in various alloys to provide varying degrees of strength to suit different applications.